-- Use ‘service in location’ keywords (what your business offers in which location).
+- Using ‘service in location’ keywords (what your business offers and in which location)

 It’s important to note that keyword research and implementation isn’t a ‘one-and-done’ project, as the way people are using search is constantly evolving.
-Voice search is becoming more popular with the emergence of Google Home Hub’s and Amazon Alexa’s, and this is only ever going to transform further, so it’s essential to consistently develop your keyword research and use that to inform your local links and content.
+Voice search is becoming more popular with the emergence of smart speakers, and this is only ever going to transform further, so it’s essential to consistently develop your keyword research and use that to inform your local links and content.

 Google My Business optimisation

 Google My Business (GMB) is a valuable (free) tool that Google offers to businesses that want to gain more control over their digital profile.
-As well as another place to hold vital information about your business that customers will need to know (like business address, opening times etc.), it’s also great for local SEO purposes.
+As well as another place to hold vital information about your business (like business address, opening times etc.), it’s also great for local SEO purposes.

-The information you include on your GMB profile creates signals that have a direct influence on local pack rankings on Google.
-This means it’s essential to fill out each section of your profile thoroughly, and to make sure you’re encouraging customers to leave reviews, and that you’re replying to these reviews to show Google your business is active, giving you the best opportunity to have a prime position when a relevant local search is conducted.
+The information you include o your GMB profile creates signals that have a direct influence on local pack rankings in Google searches.
+This means it’s essential to fill out each section of your profile thoroughly, and to make sure you’re encouraging customers to leave reviews, and that your replying to these reviews (both good and bad) to show Google your business is active.
+This will give your business the best opportunity to have a prime position when relevant local searches are conducted.

-When creating your profile, there are a number of things to keep in mind:
+When creating your profile, there are several things to keep in mind: